coder-not-found/coder-not-found/README.md

 ### Hi there 👋

-I am looking for opportunities and collabaration in projects related to data science and deep learning.

 I have no special talents.
 I am only passionately curious.

 - 🌱 I’m currently learning to better my skills, one line of code at a time.